crokology/crokology.github.io/index.md

 keywords: Discrete Choice Experiments, Ecological Economics, Ecosystem Services, Behavioral Economics
 ---

-I am a PhD candidate at the Leibniz Centre for Agricultural Landscape Research and affiliated to the working group *Governance of Ecosystem Services* led by <a href="https://www.umwelt.uni-hannover.de/matzdorf0.html?&no_cache=1&L=1">Bettina Matzdorf</a>.
-My research interests include choice modelling by using Discrete Choice Experiments and analysing farmer behavior through the application of Experimental Economics.
+I am a PhD candidate at the Leibniz Centre for Agricultural Landscape Research and affiliated with the working group *Governance of Ecosystem Services* led by <a href="https://www.umwelt.uni-hannover.de/matzdorf0.html?&no_cache=1&L=1">Bettina Matzdorf</a>.
+My research interests include choice modelling by using Discrete Choice Experiments and analysing farmer behaviour through the application of Experimental Economics.
 The topic of my PhD research is *The institutional design of agri-environmental contracts*.

-Being formerly trained in Economics (B.Sc. and M.Sc.), I enjoy working empirically by applying most up to date statistical methods.
+Being formerly trained in Economics (B.Sc. and M.Sc.), I enjoy working empirically by applying the most up-to-date statistical methods.
 While studying Ecological Economics (M.Sc.) at Edinburgh University, I became more familiar with qualitative approaches to improve stakeholder engagement in the environmental sphere.
-Thus, in my current research activities I combine my quantitative skill set with transdisciplinary-participatory approaches.
+Thus, I combine my quantitative skill set with transdisciplinary-participatory approaches in my current research activities.

-While presently being based in Müncheberg (Germany), I was fortunate to spent parts of my academic education in Mexico, Canada and the UK.
-During my stays abroad I developed a passion for intercultural exchange and constantly widened my approaches to conduct research.
+While presently being based in Müncheberg (Germany), I was fortunate to spend parts of my academic education in Mexico, Canada and the UK.
+During my stays abroad I developed a passion for intercultural exchange and constantly widened my approaches to conducting research.
 For that reason being, I consider myself a strong advocate of transdisciplinary research.

-In my free time I enjoy running and wood working of all kinds.
+In my free time, I enjoy running and woodworking of all kinds.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>